Erickcufe/qualitycheck/README.md

 # qualitycheck
-This code organizate the information by date, lote and product for a pharmaceutical industry
+This code organizate the information by date, lot and product for a pharmaceutical industry

 # Installation
 ```